 I did not as my husband had to stay at home with the kids and I do not have any other family in the UK.
 A lot of people from the hospital team said they were sorry for my loss.
 One midwife even gave me a hug, which was like a balm for my soul.
 That is exactly what I needed.

 I believe that a mother who loses her child during the birth gets to decide whether she wants to see her baby or not.
-This must have been unbelievably hard, but did you want to see her afterwards?
+This must have been unbelievably hard, but did you want to see her afterward?

 Yes.
 Soon after the birth I was moved to a beautiful private room and seen by a comfort midwife who asked me whether I wanted to see my baby and I said yes.
 She brought Miray over, took her out of the towel and started to put her in a big, pink knitted sweater.
 The way she maneuvered with her was awful.
 It felt really weird watching her.
 I know the baby was dead, but when she dropped her head for instance, my maternal instinct was saying ‘hold her head!’.